mid2SUPAERO/GEBTAero/README.md

 * Arpack : a sparse eigenvalue solver (https://www.caam.rice.edu/software/ARPACK/)

 ## Installation
-Two options are available
+Two options are available:
-### Debian package
+* Debian package

 For Ubuntu 18.04 and Debian 10, download the .deb file and launch it.
 It will automatically install all the dependancies.

-### Compilation
+* Compilation

-clone the repository
+Clone the repository
-use the MakeFile in the bin folder
+use the MakeFile in the bin folder and adapt it to your system You need to install ccx (calculix solver), cgx (calculix pre/postprocessor) and paraview.
+Compile gebtaero (you need arpack and mumps librairies) and unical (mesh format translator from unv to inp)

 ## Testing